The short answer

 What should cost more

-The monthly cost should be separated from the rebuild
+The monthly cost should be separated from the revamp

-This is where small businesses get confused.
+This is where website buyers get confused.
 "Maintenance" can mean three completely different things.

-• SEO growth: keyword research, page updates, local search improvements, content planning, Search Console review, and measuring what is working.
-Freehold's starter SEO growth plan is $199/month.
+- SEO growth: keyword research, page updates, local search improvements, content planning, Search Console review, AI-search structure, and measuring what is working.
+Ongoing package work starts at $200/month and can scale from there.

 What a Utah service business should optimize first